Back

 Turning neurons on and off

-A neural network would be nothing without activation functions, which help it decide when to “fire” (pass along) information to the next layer.
-Think of activation functions like decision-making gates; they add non-linear transformations to data, allowing the network to learn and handle more complex patterns.
+A neural network would be nothing without activation functions, which help it decide when to pass information to the next layer.
+Think of activation functions like decision-making gates, they allow the network to learn and handle more complex patterns.
 A common activation function is called ReLU (Rectified Linear Unit), which turns any negative value into zero.
 This simple change helps the network focus on patterns that are more relevant while ignoring unimportant noise.
 Other popular functions include sigmoid (useful for binary classification tasks) and softmax (for multi-class classification).

 Real life examples

-Neural networks are responsible for many AI applications we use every day.
-Here are just a few examples:
+Neural networks are responsible for many AI applications we use every day;

-Natural language processing (NLP): Neural networks help models like GPT-4 and other language processors understand and generate human language.
-They are used in chatbots, translation services, and text summarization.
+Neural networks help models like GPT and other language processors understand and generate human language.
+They are used in chatbots, translation services, and text summarisation.

 Pushing the boundaries of AI